-C. Function 2A: Protect - Configuration Management
+B. Function 2A: Protect - Configuration Management

-Overall, we determined the NRC's Configuration Management domain to be effective; however, we noted the following weakness that the NRC should consider in its efforts to effectively manage, measure, and optimize the Configuration Management domain and overall information security program:
+Overall, we determined the NRC's Configuration Management domain to be effective; however, we noted the following weakness that the NRC should consider in the agency's efforts to more effectively manage, measure, and optimize the Configuration Management domain and overall information security program:

-- Based on our FY 2021 assessment we noted the following finding; - 1.
-For one (1) (ITI) of a sample of three (3) systems in scope for the FY 2021 assessment, the most recent system cybersecurity assessment reports for the system identified critical and high vulnerabilities that were not addressed timely in accordance with NRC policies and procedures.
+a) For two (2) of a sample of three (3) systems in scope for the FY 2020 assessment, the most recent system cybersecurity assessment report identified critical and high vulnerabilities that were not addressed timely in accordance with NRC policies and procedures.